niplav/site/masturbation_and_attractiveness.md

 	masturbation & pornography for 7 days, then approaches.
-*	The marginal value of the validity of these hypotheses would have been very low, since I assigned a very low credence to the validity of the central claim altogether
+*	The marginal value of the validity of these hypotheses would have been very low, since I assigned a very low credence to the validity of the central claim altogether.

 Conclusion
 ----------